 (2) Any other claim under section 7(1)(a) of that Act may be brought in any court.

-(1) A practice direction may make provision for a claimant to start a claim by requesting the issue of a claim form electronically.
+(1) A practice direction may permit or require a claimant to start a claim by requesting the issue of a claim form electronically.

 (2) The practice direction may, in particular –

 (i) the types of claim which may be issued electronically; and